GrumpyRobot21/WebLife---Portfolio-Project-1---HTML-CSS-Essentials/README.md

 - ### **Contrast/ Accessibility Testing**

-The [Wave Accesiibilty testing tool](https://wave.webaim.org/) was used to check to test the page contrast and accessibilty of the application.
+The [Wave Accessibilty testing tool](https://wave.webaim.org/) was used to check to test the page contrast and accessibilty of the application.

 The colour contrast was AAA rated.